matloff/polyanNA/README.md

 ## Overview

-The intended class of applications is regression modeling, including both linear/generalized linear models and nonparametric/ML methods.
+The intended class of applications is predictive modeling, rather than estimation.
+Predictive methods of any type can be used with our Tower Method, including both linear/generalized linear models and nonparametric/ML methods.

 Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of